SockDrawer/SockBot/docs/installation.md

 formatted file, the full details of which can be found in the [configuration][config] documentation.

-Below is a sample configuration that sets the minimum core configuration and activates the echo module which replies to messages with the contents on the message recieved and is useful for testing.
+Below is a sample configuration that sets the minimum core configuration and activates the echo module which replies to messages with the contents on the message received and is useful for testing.

 ```
 ---